12th Week of Pregnancy (Week 12)

-Week 12 of pregnancy at a glance
+Week 12 at a glance

 Your baby:

-- Organs such as the liver and kidneys are already functioning and the nervous system continues to develop.
+- Organs such as the liver and kidneys are already functioning, and the nervous system continues to develop.

 Your body:

-- The risk of miscarriage decreases significantly.
+- The risk of miscarriage drops significantly.

-To practise its breathing and later feeding, your baby now swallows a little amniotic fluid from time to time.
+To practise breathing and later feeding, your baby now swallows a little amniotic fluid from time to time.
 At this stage of pregnancy, however, it usually spits it out again.

 Your body in the 12th week of pregnancy: